 That’s why Johnson should remain a sector leader for many decades to come, great news for the company’s investors.

 The shares currently support a dividend yield of 3.1% with the payout being covered 2.5 times by earnings per share.
 On top of this, shares in the engineering group are currently dealing at a forward price-to-earnings (P/E) ratio of only 12.8.

 As such, it looks as if now could be the time to snap up a share of this world-leading business.
 The stock appears to offer a margin of safety at current levels.
 Johnson’s position in the global engineering market should ensure that this company remains a dividend champion for many decades to come.

 The post No savings at 40?
-I’d buy these 2 fast-growing FTSE 100 stocks to top up the State Pension appeared first on The Motley Fool UK.
+I’d buy these FTSE 100 dividend stocks for a passive income appeared first on The Motley Fool UK.